 There hasn’t been any clear evidence that smoking lavender can prove to be healthy for your body.

-In fact, smoking lavender leaves might actually allow someone to inhale a little bit of lavender-flavored essential oil with all the smoke, but there’s technically no evidence for supporting this – moreover, there are many more safe methods of using this plant.
+In fact, smoking lavender leaves might actually allow someone to inhale a little bit of lavender-flavored essential oil with all the smoke, but there’s technically no evidence to support this – moreover, there are many more safe methods of using this plant.
 For instance, people can diffuse or apply some lavender essential oil instead.

 While smoking lavender technically has no proven benefits, there’s plenty of evidence that the use of lavender-flavored essential oil might have certain health benefits.
 A review from 2019 notes that older studies have managed to find it might help with anxiety, headaches, wound healing, and sleep.